General379/02-myProjectSite/README.md

 # Testing GitHub Pages
-Visit my site at https://boonleongtan.github.io/myTestWebsite/
+Visit my site at https://boonleongtan.github.io/myTestWebpage/

 > [!WARNING]
-> This website is for testing purposes only and not for development.
+> This website is for testing purposes only, not for development.